 ADVERTISEMENT

 With Lincoln Kienholz showcasing his rushing ability and Julian Sayin continuing to play at an elite level, the Wolverines could be in for a long day at home.
-For Ryan Day, this game offers a chance to prove just how good the Buckeyes are, especially after Isaiah Hole of Locked On Wolverines claimed on his podcast that a prominent Michigan figure believes Ohio State is “not great like that.”
+For Ryan Day, this game offers a chance to prove just how good the Buckeyes are, especially since analysts like Isaiah Hole of Locked On Wolverines claimed on his podcast that a prominent Michigan figure believes Ohio State is “not great like that.”

 Finishing the season as unbeaten at your rival’s home will be the cherry on the cake for the Buckeyes.
 After Michigan, the playoff road starts for the defending national champions.